tpaschalis/patron/README.md

 }
 ```

+Patron offers the following middlewares out of the box :
+- Recovery Middleware, ensuring recovery in case of a panic
+- Auth Middleware, for authorizing requests based on a header key
+- LoggingTracing Middleware, which continues and finishes a tracing span
+- Compression Middleware, with support for GZIP, Deflate and LZW as compression methods
+- Caching Middleware, which creates a cache layer for GET requests

 ### gRPC

 On the server side, the gRPC component injects a `UnaryInterceptor` which handles tracing and log propagation.